Marry for Money: Music video

 The music video was directed by Michael Salomon, and it aired in April 2009.
+It featured Deal or No Deal model Patricia Kara as the housekeeper/new wife.

 Chart performance

 The song debuted at number 49 on the U.S. Billboard Hot Country Songs chart dated January 17, 2009, and reached a peak of number 14 on the chart in April 2009.